ClickCease

 The birth of Conversational Shopping

-Often described as the omnichannel approach to online commerce, conversational shopping is an approach that looks to replicate the in-store experience by letting shoppers access sales and support help through an app or chatbot.
+Often described as the omnichannel approach to online commerce, conversational AI for retail shopping is an approach that looks to replicate the in-store experience by letting shoppers access sales and support help through an app or chatbot.
 The difference now?
 People can use natural language more than ever before.

 For eCommerce companies, these tools promise to finally deliver online experiences that align seamlessly with consumer behavior.